bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Another thing I wanted to bring up is another project that you were looking at which is BIP322.
 Oh Generic sign message which allows wallet to sign or partially sign a message for any script which they can conceivably spend.
 And so that means a signed message can produce a signed message for any script or address that a wallet can potentially be able to spend.
-And I think right now only pay to public key hash addresses are supported in Bitcoin Core for message signing.
+And I think right now only P2PKH addresses are supported in Bitcoin Core for message signing.
 And so maybe you can talk a little bit about this BIP and this project and what's the latest progress or not progress with that?

 Sebastian Falbesoner: 00:37:58